gh2o/digitalocean-debian-to-arch/README.md

   (e.g. `--extra_packages "git wget"`).
 * `--kernel_package`
   The kernel package to install.
 Defaults to the vanilla `linux` package.
-  Other options include `linux-lts` for long term support and `linux-grsec` for a kernel with grsecurity/PaX patches.
+  Other options include `linux-lts` for long term support and `linux-hardened` for a kernel with patches from [linux-hardened](https://github.com/thestinger/linux-hardened).
 * `--target_architecture`
   The architecture of the new Arch Linux installation.
 Defaults to the architecture of the original Debian image as provided by `uname -m`.